locationtech/geomesa/geomesa-tools/README.md

 by including your Accumulo username, password, test catalog table, test feature name, and test SFT specification.
 Then, run the script from the command line to ensure there are no errors in the output text.

+In all commands below, one can add `--instance-name`, `--zookeepers`, `--auths`, and `--visibilities` arguments to properly configure the Accumulo data store connector.
+The Accumulo instance name and Zookeepers string can usually be automatically assigned as long as Accumulo is configured correctly.
+The Auths and Visibilities strings will have to be added as arguments to each command, if needed.

 ## Command Explanations and Usage

 ### create